 But this post is not, in fact, about the hardships of having a child.

-Because despite the overwhelming grind that is never quite ‘done’; despite the taxing stresses of a needy toddler; when I consider my responsibilities towards my daughter, I don’t think of the mental and physical fatigue.
+Because despite the overwhelming grind that is never quite ‘done’; despite the taxing stresses of a needy toddler; when I consider my responsibilities towards my daughters, I don’t think of the mental and physical fatigue…

-I think of the many, many ways both myself and her father bear the potential to inadvertently harm her sweet, sensitive nature – and in doing so, damage her for life.
+I think of the many, many ways both myself and their father bear the potential to inadvertently harm their unique sweet (and often feisty), sensitive natures – and in doing so, damage them for life.

 My husband and I had an epiphany several years ago, the logic of which we all know, but don’t necessarily apply to our own circumstances.
 We came to realise that we never question the things our parents tell us when we’re small.